WHAT IS METASTATIC CASTRATION-SENSITIVE PROSTATE CANCER?

-Your doctor may have talked to you about metastatic hormone-sensitive prostate cancer, or mHSPC.
-This means that the cancer has spread to other parts of the body and still responds to hormone therapy.
-Hormone therapy includes drug treatments to lower testosterone or surgery to delay the growth of prostate cancer.
+Your doctor may have talked to you about metastatic castration-sensitive prostate cancer, or cancer that has spread to other parts of the body and still responds to ADT.
+ADT refers to a medical or surgical treatment that lowers testosterone to delay the growth of prostate cancer.

-A diagnosis of metastatic hormone-sensitive prostate cancer can be different for everyone.
+A diagnosis of metastatic castration-sensitive prostate cancer can be different for everyone.
 Some men may find they have metastatic prostate cancer when they are diagnosed, while others may have had

 localized cancer that later spread beyond